Test custom prompts against any AI model with real-time response formatting, token tracking, cost metrics, and persistent history.

 The Playground is a free-form prompt testing environment.
 Unlike the schema-driven enrichment workflow, it lets you send any system prompt and user prompt to a model and inspect the raw response.
 Use it to experiment with prompt engineering, test model capabilities, or run one-off queries.

-The Playground uses a split-pane layout with four panels.
+The Playground uses a split-pane layout.
 All inputs are persisted in local storage across sessions.

 Set the model's behavior and persona.
 This is sent as the system message and persists between executions so you can iterate on the user prompt without re-entering context.